citizenfx/natives/GRAPHICS/N_0x2d3b147afad49de0.md

 Update: I did dived into this, and I haven't noticed any difference between this and DrawSprite.
 Here is the result; arcade game I made: [Penetrator Arcade Game](https://streamable.com/8igrzw)

+To draw something with this on screen, first you must request the texture dictionary.
+After that you need to create a loop that runs every ms or less.
+Look at the example for better understanding.
 _NativeD B Introduced: v1290_